campbellja/payslip/readme.md

 # Prerequisites
 1. .NET Core 2.1 SDK

-# Using Payslip
-Payslip is an asp.net core application

-## How to Build & Test
+## How to Build Payslip
 1. Open a command prompt;
 1. Run `build.cmd`, or alternatively enter:

         dotnet restore
         dotnet build

-        # Also, run all of the unit tests
+## How to Run the Tests

-        dotnet test
+        dotnet test .\Payslip.UnitTests

 ## How to Run Payslip
 1. Execute the following to launch the web app using local hosting:

-    `dotnet run --project .\Payslip.Web`
+        dotnet run --project .\Payslip.Web

+2. An example Employee file is located here:

+        Payslip.UnitTests\TestData\input.csv

 ## Packages used:
 - AspNetCore `https://www.asp.net/`

-    The application framework for this application's web frontend.
+    The application framework for this application's web frontend - part of .NET Core runtime.
 - CsvHelper `https://joshclose.github.io/CsvHelper/`

-    A popular CSV Parser package for .net core - useful for reading/writing CSV file formats.
+    A CSV text parsing package for .net core - useful for reading/writing CSV file formats.

 # Design
 ## Assumptions

+### Super Rate
+Superannuation rate percentages are appended with a `%` symbol in the Employee input file.

 ### Pay Periods
 `Whole Months`: A Pay Period is defined as a date range of whole months; ranges for partial months are not valid input.